 It was actually a double “coup” to install this first CAVE outside of the US at the Ars Electronica Center in Linz.
 The CAVE at the Center would be the first to be continuously open to the public and to be used by media artists and artist-developer teams.

-All in all around 50 applications and virtual worlds were presented at the CAVE during its time of operation at the Ars Electronica Center between 1996 and 2008.
-Amongst these were the artistic projects “World Skin” by French new media artist Maurice Benayoun and “CAVE project” by Austrian multimedia artist Peter Kogler as well as the simulation of turbine flows for MCE, a subsidiary company of voestalpine, the Linz steelworks.
+All in all, around 50 applications and virtual worlds were presented at the CAVE during its time of operation at the Ars Electronica Center between 1996 and 2008.
+Amongst these were the artistic projects “World Skin” by French new media artist Maurice Benayoun and “CAVE project” by Austrian multimedia artist Peter Kogler.
+The Futurelab team developed, among others, the simulation of turbine flows for MCE, a subsidiary company of voestalpine, the Linz steelworks.

 Credits

-Development of the CAVE Infastructure: Electronic Visualization Laboratory (EVL)
+Development of the CAVE Infrastructure: Electronic Visualization Laboratory (EVL)